Simulations of Protostar-Driven Photoionization in Herbig-Haro Jets: Introduction

-\cite{TE12} have found that an ionization fraction of $\sim 10 -20 \%$ is necessary to obtain a closer agreement between observed brightness distributions in the different emission lines and simulated ones.
-They argued that the ionization may be provided by high energy photons coming from the embedded hot luminous protostars, that are X-rays emitting sources with luminosities $L_{\X}= 10^{28} - 10^{32}$ erg s$^{-1}$ \cite{FA02, BA03, SK11}, and that this ionization persists for long distances along the jet because of the long recombination timescales.
+\cite{TE12} showed that an ionization fraction of $\sim 10-20\,\%$ is required to reproduce the observed brightness distributions in different emission lines.
+They proposed that this ionization is provided by high-energy photons from the embedded luminous protostar, an X-ray source with luminosity $L_{\X}= 10^{28} - 10^{32}$ erg s$^{-1}$ \cite{FA02, BA03, SK11}, and that the ionization persists over long distances along the jet due to the long recombination timescales.

-Our goal in this paper is to verify the validity this basic hypothesis by considering the launching and large scale regions, simultaneously, and treating, along with the MHD processes, the heating and photoionization by X-rays, and the radiative cooling.
-As discussed before, this is somewhat challenging because of the large dynamical range involved.
-The simulations are carried out in 2D and employ AMR techniques.
+The goal of the present paper is to test the validity of this hypothesis by performing simulations that treat the launching region and the large-scale propagation simultaneously, while consistently including MHD processes, X-ray photoionization heating, and radiative cooling.
+Given the large dynamical range involved, the simulations are performed in 2D using adaptive mesh refinement techniques.

 The plan of the paper is the following: in Sect.
 2 we discuss the model that includes cooling and photoionization due to X-rays, in Sect.
 3 we outline the initial conditions and the computational scheme adopted; in Sect.
 4 we examine the effect of X-rays on the ionization of the jet and the shock evolution, while in Sect.
 5 we discuss the results and make comparisons with observations.
 Conclusions are drawn in Sect.
 6.